dumbest/react-native-qrcode-svg-expo/README.md

 ## Installation

-`react-native-svg` is built right in Expo.
+`react-native-svg` is built-in with Expo.

-Please install react-native-svg first.
 ```
 npm install react-native-qrcode-svg --save
 ```